The parish church is St Mark's and the Pastor and Area Dean for the Mwailaje Deanery is Rev'd John Sinda.

 Mwaikisabe sits close to the Diocese’s southern boundary with Dodoma.
 The majority of the population comes from the Wagogo, Wairangi and Masai tribes and there is a large Christian population.
-There are three Anglican churches and a Catholic church in the parish but only one of the Anglican churches has a roof.
+There are three Anglican churches and a Catholic church in the parish.
 The area is very dry and it is not unusual to find people busy collecting water and so being unable to attend church services.

 Mwailisabe Parish - Dinari ya Mwailanje

 PO Box 7